 We prefer to be sincere; the title is simply intended to catch your attention.
 Claude Monet painted throughout his life, from adolescence to his...

-Both Manet and Saint Francis confronted their contemporaries with new ideas and approach to what they both dedicated their lives to.
+Édouard Manet once remarked: “I should like to be the Saint Francis of still life.”
+While the comparisons between Manet and Saint Francis may not be immediately obvious, Manet achieved his goal in some ways.
+Both Manet and Saint Francis confronted their contemporaries with new ideas and approaches to what they both dedicated their lives to.
 Saint Francis to religious life, and Manet to art.

 By founding an Order of Friars Minor, Saint Francis opposed the ideology of other orders of his time which aimed to accumulate power and wealth.
-In a similar break with orthodoxy, Manet introduced “pure colour”, a collection of dashes of colour, in opposition to classical paintings of the time with their flowing tones.
+In a similar break with orthodoxy, Manet introduced “pure color”, a collection of dashes of color, in opposition to classical paintings of the time with their flowing tones.

 One of the bouquets created in that period stands out from the others – Carnations and Clematis, 1882.
 In its simplicity and modesty, it is the sweetest and most charming of Manet’s paintings.

-What Manet and Saint Francis have the most in common is, that both were remarkable people, who were ahead of their times and made an undoubtful mark on the history of western culture.
+What Manet and Saint Francis most have in common is that they were both remarkable people who were ahead of their times and made an extraordinary mark on the history of Western culture.